List of automobiles notable for negative reception: Ford Capri EV (2024–present)

 The original Ford Capri was a sporty fastback coupe produced between 1968 and 1986 by Ford of Europe, and was the European equivalent of the Ford Mustang.
 Conversely, the Ford Capri EV is an electric SUV, a fundamentally different type of car that shares almost nothing with its namesake except some slight references in its design.
 This followed a trend of Ford reviving old model names of various types of cars for new SUVs and crossovers, regardless of how dissimilar the original model in question was to an SUV body style.
 Other examples include the Mustang Mach-E and the Puma.

 After the new Capri EV was unveiled in 2024, public reaction to the re-use of the Capri name for a badge-engineered VW MEB Platform car SUV was overwhelmingly negative.
 In the article "We react to the reborn Capri: Ford or fraud?", Car Magazine Director of Content Tim Pollard said "The dusting-down of the Capri badge for another me-too electric crossover will fuel the argument that car makers are creatively bankrupt".
 The backlash was particularly extreme in the UK, where the original Capri was highly regarded.
 Writing for The Autopian, Lewin Day wrote "..as far as the Brits are concerned, Ford has done something unforgivable".

 The criticism of the re-use of the Capri name overshadowed much of the otherwise positive road test reviews of the car itself.
 Car Magazine's road test concluded "The link between the old and new Capri is just too tenuous for a car that really has minimal hint of sportiness about it.
 The fact Ford channels its line that it has 'resurrected an icon' makes it all the harder to get on board with."

-Demand for the new model started low, making Ford reduced production at its Cologne plant, where it is produced alongside the Explorer, in November 2024.
+Demand for the new model started low, making Ford reduce production at its Cologne plant, where it is produced alongside the Explorer, in November 2024.

+Ferrari Luce (2026)

+The Ferrari Luce was the sportscar manufacturer's first attempt at a battery-electric vehicle and five-seat model, which was met with criticism after its launch due to its controversial design.

+Many criticized the design as too plain, in contrast to Ferrari's traditionally sleek design language.
+Criticism was also directed towards the decision to allocate design work to LoveFrom, led by Jony Ive and Marc Newson, rather than to their in-house Centro Stile or Pininfarina, as in the past.
+The price tag of 550,000 euros was also a subject of criticism.

+Former chairman Luca di Montezemolo branded the car's decision a betrayal of the company's founder Enzo Ferrari, saying the decision was destroying a legend and hoping that his former employer would remove the Prancing Horse badge he felt it does not deserve, adding that it was a car the Chinese wouldn't imitate.

+The lukewarm reception resulted in the company's stock falling by almost 8.4% on the Borsa Italiana and 5.9% on the New York Stock Exchange.